Meera Reed

 A Clash of Kings

-In the middle of the harvest feast at Winterfell, Meera and her brother, Jojen, arrive to pledge House Reed's support to Winterfell and the new King in the North, Robb Stark, after the death of his father, Lord Eddard Stark.
-The siblings recite their oath to Robb's younger brother, Bran Stark, and Bran later dreams of the Reeds meeting Summer and Shaggydog, the direwolves of Bran and his brother Rickon, in the godswood of Winterfell.[3]
+In the middle of the harvest feast at Winterfell, Meera and her brother, Jojen, arrive.
+They pledge House Reed's support to Winterfell and the new King in the North, Robb Stark, renewing their vows after Lord Eddard Stark's death.
+The siblings recite their oath to Robb's younger brother, Bran Stark.
+That night, Bran dreams of the Reeds meeting Summer and Shaggydog, the direwolves of Bran and his brother Rickon, in the godswood of Winterfell.[3]

 After the capture of Winterfell by the ironborn, the Reed siblings and Bran are held hostage by Theon Greyjoy, who calls himself Prince of Winterfell.[6]
 Meera protects Rickon when Stygg kills Mikken,[6] and Theon ponders if the girl is still a maiden.[11]
-After Osha, Hodor, the direwolves, and the Reed and Stark siblings vanish from the castle, Theon and Reek hunt for them in the wolfswood to no avail.[11]
+The Stark and Reed children later fake an escape with Osha and Hodor, however, and hide in the crypts of Winterfell.[7]
+Unable to find them, Theon and "Reek" murder a pair of miller's sons and present their flayed bodies as Bran and Rickon to the people of Winterfell.[11][12]

-Meera and her companions have secretly hid in the crypt of Winterfell, however, and they survive the sack of Winterfell when the castle is attacked by Ramsay Snow.[12][7]
-Before leaving, Meera takes the sword from the tomb of Lord Rickard Stark.
-In the godswood, the dying Luwin advises Osha to split the Stark children up to make them harder to find.
-Osha decides to take Rickon with her, while Jojen says that he and Meera will take Bran.
-After they separate, Jojen tells the others that their road is north.[7]
+In the crypts, Meera takes the sword from the tomb of Lord Rickard Stark for protection.
+When Meera and the others emerge from Winterfell's crypts, they find that the castle has been burned and its people killed.
+In the godswood, the dying Luwin advises Osha to split up the Stark children to make them harder to find.
+Osha decides to take Rickon with her south, while Jojen says that he and Meera will take Bran.
+After they separate, Meera, Hodor, and Bran travel north upon Jojen's recommendation.[7]

 A Storm of Swords

-They eventually take refuge from a storm at the holdfast of Queenscrown in the New Gift, but they detect men in the village, one of whom turns out to be Jon Snow traveling with wildlings.
-As a warg, Bran enters Summer and attacks the wildlings going after Jon.
+They arrive at a village in disrepair in the New Gift: the most substantial building, the inn, only has a few walls still standing.
+They take refuge from a storm in Queenscrown, the holdfast in the middle of the lake, but they detect men in the village, one of whom turns out to be Jon Snow traveling with wildlings.
+As a warg, Bran possesses Summer and attacks the wildlings going after Jon.
 The direwolf kills three of them, but takes an arrow to the shoulder.[13][14]
 The group waits until the next day to leave after the wildlings are gone.
 Summer, who had slunk off to nurse his wounds, finally returns, and Meera removes the arrow and treats the wound.[9]

 They arrive at the Nightfort, the castle in Jojen's green dream.
-The surefooted Meera climbs to the top of the Wall to get a look at the other side while the boys search the buildings.
-They decide to sleep that night in the kitchen because it would provide some protection.
-When they hear something coming from a well, Meera traps it in her net and sticks him with her frog spear.
-When the fire is stoked up they see a girl, Gilly, with a baby and Samwell Tarly.
-Sam tells him that they came through the Black Gate, a passage as old as the Wall.
-Sam will have to take them back because only a man sworn to the Night's Watch can open the gate.
-Sam explains his group was aided by Coldhands, who was dressed in the black of the Night's Watch, but pale.
-Meera, Jojen, Hodor and Bran go through the Black Gate.[9]
+The surefooted Meera climbs to the top of the Wall to get a look at the other side, while the boys search the abandoned buildings, but they cannot figure out how to get across the Wall.
+They decide to sleep that night in the kitchen, as it would provide some warmth and protection.
+In the middle of the night, they hear the sound of footsteps and heavy breathing coming up from a well in the kitchen, and Meera traps what emerges in her net and sticks it with her frog spear.
+Once they have more light, they see she has captured a Night's Watchman, Samwell Tarly, and Gilly and her baby also exit the secret stairs in the well.
+Sam explains his group was aided by Coldhands, a pale man with cold black hands who was dressed in the black of the Night's Watch, who has been sent to find Bran.
+Sam tells them that they came through the Black Gate, a passage as old as the Wall.
+Sam will have to take them down through the well to the gate, because only a man sworn to the Night's Watch can open the gate.
+Meera, Jojen, Hodor, and Bran go down the well's stairway and through the Black Gate.[9]

 A Dance with Dragons

-Coldhands escorts Meera's group beyond the Wall, and they are take shelter in an abandoned wildling village while Coldhands deals with a threat.
+Meera, Jojen, Bran, Hodor, and Coldhands travel beyond the Wall in search of the three-eyed crow, riding Coldhand's great elk.
+The journey is difficult for all the children, as they struggle to find food and deal with the cold.
+They take shelter in an abandoned wildling village while Coldhands deals with a threat.
 The group discusses the nature of Coldhands, deciding that he is not alive.
-Meera does not trust him.[15]
-Meera protects her weakened brother Jojen from the cold.[15]
+Meera does not trust him.
+Meera protects her weakened brother Jojen from the cold, though he tells Meera it is not the day he dies.[15]

-Bran learns about being a greenseer from the three-eyed crow, who calls himself Brynden.[17]
+They find safety in the cave, staying there for months, while Bran learns about being a greenseer from the three-eyed crow, who calls himself Brynden.
 Bran and Meera make up names for the children they meet.
 Jojen falls into a resigned depression, and a fretting Meera struggles to keep their spirits up.[17]
-Bran thinks he might be falling in love with Meera,[16] and he considers entering Hodor's mind so he could comfort her.[17]
+Bran thinks he might be falling in love with Meera,[16] and he considers entering Hodor's mind so he could comfort her.
+Meera tells Bran that Jojen wants to go home to Greywater Watch.
+She says that Jojen isn't willing to try and fight his fate, stating that the greendreams do not lie.
+Meera says she had hoped finding the three-eyed crow would do something, but now she wonders why they even came.
+After Bran is fed the weirwood paste and communes with Winterfell's heart tree for the first time, Hodor returns him to their sleeping chamber in the cave, but neither Meera nor Jojen are there.[17]

 Quotes by Meera